Printers for Chapman and Hall

 "Best and dearest of wives - for best of wives you have been to me - blame I charge you not anyone, it is my own weakness and infirmity, I don't think anyone has been a malicious enemy to me;"

 In order to produce this huge volume of work, Bradbury and Evans had to make full use of their stereotype foundry.
 This use of stereotype plates enabled them to rapidly reproduce pages of type and was a technique that Bradbury and Evans fully embraced; in May 1858 they had just over 233,400 stereotype plates in stock.
 In order to manufacture the plates workers would need to make a mould from each page of movable type by covering the surface, held fast in a frame, with plaster of Paris.
-Once the plaster had dried, it was carefully removed from the frame and the type face, trimmed and neatened and then baked in an oven until all moisture was removed, a process which would take about 2 hours.
+Once the plaster had dried, it was carefully removed from the frame and the type face, trimmed and neatened and then baked in an oven until all moisture was removed, a process which would take about two hours.
 The heat of the oven would cause a contraction of the plaster with the result that a page printed from a stereotype plate would be a few millimetres smaller than a page printed from movable type.
 Next the hardened mould would be placed face down on a movable cast iron plate inside a box known as a casting box, and then the box cover, which had holes at each of its corners, was held in place with a screw thus holding the mould secure.
 The casting box was plunged into molten metal for several minutes whilst the metal ran into the mould through the holes in the box.
 Then, following total immersion and cooling in water, the contents of the casting box were removed.
 The plaster of Paris mould would be destroyed leaving behind a newly formed metal plate.
 The plate would then be thoroughly checked, removing any surplus lumps of metal if found from the inside of letters, and the back of the plates would be made uniform and even before the plates were mounted ready for use.

 Example of a composing stick with letters placed upside down, left to right.
 By Wilhei (Own work) Creative Commons License 3.0 via Wikimedia Commons

 The manuscript would most probably have been divided out among several different Compositors in the Composing Room for typesetting.
 In sharp contrast to the cacophonous Machine Rooms, the Composing Room would be a quiet, orderly area with each Compositor concentrating intently on the work at hand.
 Standing for hour after hour each day Compositors were particularly liable to suffer from varicose veins and leg ulcers, and also to eye problems such as short sightedness from concentrating and focusing on small type for prolonged periods of time.
-One former Compositor who worked at Bradbury and Evans for over 50 years, Charles Cawte (1832-1907), reminisced about working from Dickens' copy: "Well I remember the thick, spluttering, blue ink, quill-penned manuscript.
+One former Compositor who worked at Bradbury and Evans for over fifty years, Charles Cawte (1832-1907), reminisced about working from Dickens' copy: "Well I remember the thick, spluttering, blue ink, quill-penned manuscript.
 After getting over the first few lines the copy would not have been called 'bad'- that is, from a compositor's point of view."
 Often working from ink splattered pages these Compositors, who needed excellent manual dexterity skills, would pick up each individual metal letter from one of two cases, designated upper and lower, which rested on a sloping frame for ease of use.
-Capital letters and numbers were stored in the upper case which had 98 boxes, small letters and spaces in the lower case which had between 53 and 56 boxes.
+Capital letters and numbers were stored in the upper case which had ninety-eight boxes, small letters and spaces in the lower case which had between fifty-three and fifty-six boxes.
 The Compositors would have a frame to themselves and these frames would tend to be placed with one side against a window so that during the day the Compositors were able to take advantage of the natural light.
 They would then place the type upside down, working from left to right, into a composing stick.
 Reading from the section of the manuscript that they were responsible for, they would memorise several words at a time, spelling each one out in their heads as they went along, letter by letter.
-An experienced Compositor would be able to set up about 2000 letters each hour.
+An experienced Compositor would be able to set up about two-thousand letters each hour.
 Lines of typeface would need to be spaced and justified into an attractive layout using blank spacing bars, and spelling and punctuation skills were essential as each Compositor had to pay for any mistakes made.

 If time allowed, a galley proof would be run off on a cheaper paper and checked for mistakes in the Reading Room by Readers or 'Correctors of the Press' as they were sometimes known.
 Readers at Bradbury and Evans, such as Henry Vernon (b.a.
-1814), were allowed to take an extra 30 minutes for their dinner if they so desired.
+1814), were allowed to take an extra thirty minutes for their dinner if they so desired.
 The Readers would usually read the proof, looking for errors in the type, whilst a young boy would read aloud to them from the original copy.
 The galley proof was named after the tray, or galley, in which the type was placed; the proof would be on a long strip of paper with wide margins.
 Dickens would see, correct and revise the proofs also, he liaised frequently with Charles Hicks, the Foreman/Superintendent over these, requesting Hicks to send a boy to collect a proof from him, for instance, and speaking about receiving another proof from Hicks the following morning.
 These young Warehouse Boys would be used for all manner of menial jobs such as sweeping up, making up the fires, taking and receiving messages and running errands.
 Once the Readers and author were satisfied with the revisions and corrections to the galley proofs, these would be taken back to the Compositors who would make the necessary alterations, before making the type up into pages.
 The type would be carefully slid from the galley on to a large flat stone surface before a chase, or frame, was placed around it.
 The type was then locked into position using blocks known as quoins.
 Page proofs would then be printed off and a final proof would be read by the Readers and the author.

 Part of Lombard Street, now Lombard Lane, off Fleet Street, London photographed in October 2015.
 This small street was dominated by Bradbury and Evans' printing establishment.
 Author's own photograph